a group of people wearing coulorful jackets raising their arms in the air making fists

 Entry Requirements

-The MA Social Justice and Globalisation in Education is open to graduates with a 2:2 honours degree in social sciences/humanities, e.g. primary education, education studies, sociology, childhood studies, social work, psychology or criminology.
+The MA is open to graduates with a 2:2 honours degree in social sciences, e.g. primary education, education studies, sociology, childhood studies, social work, psychology, educational psychology, criminology or health and social care.

 Applicants whose first language is not English must provide evidence of proficiency to IELTS 6.5 with no less than 5.5 in each band or equivalent.